akingscote/akingscote.github.io/_posts/2025-08-04-azure-nested-virtualization-on-prem.md

 However, with this approach, once my domain is configured, I can effectively "snapshot" the entire domain and replay it using this nested-virtualization technique, rather than configuring anything at run time.
 This speeds up deployments and lends itself really nicely for lab environments.

-> FWIW, Beginning with Windows 10 build 1809 and Windows Server 2019, OpenSSH is available as a [feature on demand](https://learn.microsoft.com/en-us/windows-server/administration/openssh/openssh-overview).
+> FWIW, beginning with Windows 10 build 1809 and Windows Server 2019, OpenSSH is available as a [feature on demand](https://learn.microsoft.com/en-us/windows-server/administration/openssh/openssh-overview).
 For Windows Server 2025, it's [installed but not enabled](https://learn.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse?tabs=powershell&pivots=windows-server-2025).
 {: .prompt-info }

-**Why not just run directly in Azure?**
+**Why not just run directly in Azure?**<br>
 Of course, you can just deploy a Windows server machine directly into Azure as a virtual machine, BUT this technique allows you to simulate much closer to an on-premise environment.

 I guess the main advantage is that you have an entirely sandboxed network (depending on your configuration).
 Your IP addressing scheme can be exactly as it is on-premise.
 You don't need to worry about the Azure networking fabric getting in the way, such as the first few IP addresses being reserved in each subnet, or ARP issues, or NSG rules, or flow logs....

 Also, although the Windows kernels are [supposedly pretty much identical between on-premise and the cloud](https://learn.microsoft.com/en-us/windows-server/get-started/azure-edition#key-differences), the Virtual machines are subtly different.
 For example, many of the available OS images are running the [Azure Windows VM Agent](https://learn.microsoft.com/en-us/azure/virtual-machines/extensions/agent-windows), meaning you can run VM extensions and get provisioning updates.

-> A note on **Nested Virtualization Networking**</br>With Azure nested-virtualization, you can configure reverse NAT on the host, which provides direct access to ports from VMs within Hyper-V.<br>For example, if you have a Windows Server running within Hyper-V, which is running IIS web server, you can expose that port externally.
+> A note on **networking with nested virtualization**<br>With Azure nested-virtualization, you can configure reverse NAT on the host, which provides direct access to ports from VMs within Hyper-V.<br>For example, if you have a Windows Server running within Hyper-V, which is running IIS web server, you can expose that port externally.
 For my scenario I haven't done that, as I want a completely isolated network within the Hyper-V VM.
 If you want to learn more about that, check out [this blog](https://techcommunity.microsoft.com/blog/itopstalkblog/how-to-setup-nested-virtualization-for-azure-vmvhd/1115338).
 {: .prompt-info }